-- Is designed to develop basic skills, attitudes, and competencies necessary for personnel to provide high-quality care in a variety of early childhood programs.
+San Jacinto College designed the Child Development/Early Childhood Studies program to develop basic skills, attitudes, and competencies necessary for personnel to provide high-quality care in a variety of early childhood programs.

 Students who receive an Occupational Certificate (OC) in Educational Aide pursue careers in:

-- Teaching assistant in an Independent School District (ISD)
+- Teaching as an assistant in an Independent School District (ISD),

-- Professional Development Specialist for the Child Development Council
+- Serving as a Professional Development Specialist for the Child Development Council.

-The Child Development/Early Childhood - Educational Aide Occupational Certificate and Certificate of Technology have been designed to provide educational training for persons interested in teaching young children in child care centers and/or teaching K-12 in an Independent School District (ISD).
-Upon successful completion of the 16 semester credit hours, the student will be awarded the occupational certificate and will be eligible to apply for the Educational Aide - Level I certificate through the Texas Education Agency and apply to earn the Child Development Associate credential through the National Professional Council.
-Students who complete the Educational Aide Certificate of Technology with 38 semester credit hours will be eligible to apply for the Child Development Associate Credential through the National Professional Council and apply for up to a Educational Aide - Level II certificate through the Texas Education Agency.
+The College designed the Child Development/Early Childhood - Educational Aide Occupational Certificate and Certificate of Technology to provide educational training for persons interested in teaching young children in child care centers and/or teaching K-12 in an Independent School District (ISD).
+Upon successful completion of the 16 semester credit hours, the student will be awarded the Occupational Certificate and will be eligible to apply for the Educational Aide - Level I Certificate through the Texas Education Agency and apply to earn the Child Development Associate Credential through the National Professional Council.
+Students who complete the Educational Aide Certificate of Technology with 38 semester credit hours will be eligible to apply for the Child Development Associate Credential through the National Professional Council and apply for up to a Educational Aide - Level II Certificate through the Texas Education Agency.

 CDEC and TECA Student

-The 80th Texas Legislature passed a law, Senate Bill 758, that as of Sept.
-1, 2007, requires a Federal Bureau of Investigation (FBI) fingerprint check for anyone who is currently required to have a background check in a child care center.
+The 80th Texas Legislature passed a law, Senate Bill 758, that as of September 1, 2007, requires a Federal Bureau of Investigation (FBI) fingerprint check for anyone who is currently required to have a background check in a child care center.
 This includes any person(s), including volunteers, who are counted in the child/caregiver ratio.
 Child care center employees/volunteers will have to have the background fingerprints once every two (2) years.
 Similar legislation, Senate Bill 9, passed setting 2011 as the deadline for public school districts to be in compliance.
-FBI fingerprinting allows the state to check an individual’s criminal record in 50 states, rather than just checking for a record within the state of Texas, which is all that our current system allows us to do.
+FBI fingerprinting allows the state to check an individual’s criminal record in 50 states, rather than just checking for a record within the state of Texas, which is all that the current system allows.
 Additionally, it addresses concerns with individuals using fake names and social security numbers.

-After some preliminary clarification, we have found that no student can be in any one location more than two (2) days a month, in which case they would not be a “frequent” in-contact person in the classroom.
+No CDEC or TECA student can be in any one location more than two (2) days a month, in which case they would not be a “frequent” in-contact person in the classroom.
 Our experience indicates that the area school districts are implementing criminal background checks in a variety of ways.
-A fee is required but may vary depending upon the center, program and school district.
+A fee is required but may vary depending upon the center, program, and school district.
 Based upon this information, it is the student’s responsibility as a future teacher of children in the state of Texas to understand and comply with the requirements of each institution in which they may observe and/or intern.